denoland/rusty_v8/README.md

    Due to the complexity and size of V8's build, this is nontrivial.
 For example the crate size must be kept under 10 MiB in order to publish.

+## Versioning

+Rusty V8's major version maps to a Chrome release, which in turn maps to a specific V8 version.
+For exampe, Rusty V8 129.0.0 maps to Chrome 129.x.y.z, which maps to V8 12.9.x.y.
+Like other Rust crates, Rusty V8 follows semver and does not make breaking changes within a major version.
+However new major versions of Chrome are released on a 4 week cadence and Rusty V8 will follow those major version bumps accordingly.

 ## Binary Build

 V8 is very large and takes a long time to compile.
 Many users will prefer to use